Uber Passengers’ Handbook – What To Do If An Accident Occurs While You’re Riding In One?

 These services are still relatively new, and the law is not settled when it comes to personal injury claims involving rideshare services.
-This is why it is so essential to hire an experienced California personal injury attorney after any Uber, Lyft, or other ridesharing accident.
-You still have the legal right to be fully and fairly compensated for all the losses you have sustained as a result of the car accidentAt Arash Law, we know how to fight and win car accident cases.
+This is why it is advisable to hire a California personal injury attorney after any Uber, Lyft, or other ridesharing accident.
+You may have the legal right to seek compensation for the injuries and losses you have sustained as a result of the car accident.

 Uber and Lyft are companies that run mobile apps to connect freelance drivers with people needing rides.

 On one side of the transaction, a rider in need of a car will open the app and search for drivers in the area.
-The app will quote a price, so the rider knows exactly what he or she will be charged before the ride ever occurs.
+The app will quote a price, so the rider knows exactly what they will be charged before the ride ever occurs.

 On the other side of the transaction, freelance drivers log into the app and show that they are available for pickups.
 They are notified when someone needs a ride and can choose to accept or decline the fare.
 All purchases and tips are handled in the app, so there is no exchange of money in the vehicle.

-The drivers who work for these companies are independent contractors – not employees.
+The drivers who work for these companies are considered independent contractors instead of employees.
 This has the potential of limiting the amount of liability that Uber or Lyft can have for negligent driving.
-Traditionally, an employer is legally responsible (“liable”) for all negligence committed by any employee in the scope of his or her employment.
+Traditionally, an employer is legally responsible (“liable”) for all negligence committed by any employee in the scope of their employment.

 Fortunately for victims, Uber & Lyft carry significant third-party liability insurance that covers individuals injured by accidents caused by their drivers.

 These and other exceptions are causing legal battles to occur in courts across the country.
-These cases are especially prevalent here in California, where Uber and Lyft are headquartered in Silicon Valley, close to the Arash Law offices in San Francisco and nearby San Jose.
+These cases are especially prevalent here in California, where Uber and Lyft are headquartered in Silicon Valley.
 Rideshare drivers are a new type of worker who may not fit easily into current legal definitions of “independent contractor” or “employee.”

 This is a problem when these drivers cause accidents.
-Worse still – these drivers are likely to cause accidents.
-Because Uber drivers must always be using the app while working, they can easily be distracted while driving.
+The constant need for Uber drivers to interact with a mobile app may increase the risk of an accident.
 Distracted driving has long been known to cause serious traffic accidents.

-What Do I Do After an Accident in an Uber?
 Any auto accident can be an overwhelming experience.
-It is essential to know what to do so that you get all the help you need, and also protect your legal interests.
-Following these (4) simple steps:
+It may be helpful to know what you can do to protect yourself and your legal interests.
+Consider following these four simple steps:

-If your vehicle is still drivable, pull off to the side of the road (or better yet, a nearby parking lot).
-If the vehicle is not drivable – or if you were a passenger in an Uber – get out of the vehicle and out of the way of traffic.
+1. Prioritize Safety — If your vehicle is still drivable, pull off to the side of the road (or better yet, a nearby parking lot).
+If the vehicle is not drivable or if you were a passenger in an Uber, exit the vehicle and get out of the way of traffic.
 It is vital to get out of traffic so that no one involved is struck yet again by another vehicle.
 If someone else needs assistance, help get them out of the way of traffic (if you can do so safely).

-The dispatcher will be able to walk you through the next steps, so even if you are not sure what to do, there will be someone to help.
+2. Call 911 — The dispatcher will be able to walk you through the next steps, so even if you are not sure what to do, there will be someone to help.
 The dispatcher will help you determine whether anyone on the scene needs medical care.
 This should always be the first priority on the scene.
-The exchange of information and gathering evidence can occur later, but if an ambulance is needed, that should always come first.
+The exchange of information and gathering of evidence can occur later, but if an ambulance is needed, that should always come first.

-If the Uber or Lyft accident occurred on a public road, the police will likely be called to respond to the crash.
+3. Work With Police on the Scene — If the Uber or Lyft accident occurred on a public road, the police will likely be called to respond to the crash.
 They will take each driver’s statement and facilitate the exchange of insurance information.
-Be sure to get information on how to obtain their police report once it is ready.
+Ask for information on how to obtain their police report once it is ready.

-If you have the opportunity, gather evidence from the scene.
+4. Gather Evidence — If you have the opportunity, gather evidence from the scene.
 You might be able to get the phone number of a bystander who witnessed the accident.
-With camera phones, it is easy to take photos or video of the accident scene.
+With camera phones, it is easy to take photos or videos of the accident scene.
 All this evidence can be useful in proving your personal injury claim.
 If you were in an Uber, it is also important to get the Uber driver’s details.
 Screenshot the vehicle info in the app or take a picture of the license plate.
 Take pictures of the Uber vehicle if possible.

 Since Uber drivers are independent contractors, it is challenging to sue Uber directly if one of their drivers is to blame in case of an accident that caused injuries to a passenger.
-However, even though they are independent employees, Uber drivers are covered under Uber’s $1 million insurance policy whenever in an accident.
+However, even though they are independent employees, Uber drivers may be covered under Uber’s insurance policy, which provides up to $1 million in coverage depending on the circumstances of the accident.
 If your Uber driver is not at fault, the other driver’s personal insurance plan comes into play first.
-Supposing they don’t have enough to cover possibly serious medical bills, Uber’s $1,000,000 underinsured motorist policies may apply.
+Supposing they don’t have enough to cover possibly serious medical bills, Uber’s underinsured motorist coverage, which may provide up to $1,000,000, could apply depending on the circumstances.

-The person who is at fault for causing the accident has a legal obligation to compensate all victims who were injured in that accident.
+The person who is proven to be at fault for causing the accident has a legal obligation to compensate all victims who were injured in it.
 A personal injury claim is therefore filed with the at-fault driver’s insurance company.
 If another driver (not the Uber driver) was at fault for the accident, it might not be necessary to deal with Uber at all.
 Your personal injury attorney can file a claim with the at-fault driver’s insurance company.

-He or she will then negotiate a fair settlement value of your claim.
-If the insurance company is willing to make a fair settlement offer, you will be paid, and your claim will be settled and final.
-If not, your attorney may have to file a lawsuit or even take your case to trial.
-This allows you to make your case to a jury, and let your peers determine the fair value of your personal injury claim.
+They can also handle negotiations, seeking fair compensation for your losses.
+If the insurance company is willing to make a fair settlement offer, you may be compensated, and your claim will be settled and finalized.
+If not, your attorney may advise you to file a lawsuit or even take your case to trial.
+This allows you to make your case to a jury and let them determine the fair value of your personal injury claim.

 If the Uber driver was at fault for the accident, the settlement process becomes a little more complicated.
 Uber drivers must maintain personal policies on their vehicles.
-These policies cover the driver while he or she is not working for Uber.
-But once the driver opens the app and is either waiting for a rider, en route to a pickup or carrying a fare, Uber has insurance policies that can cover accidents.
+These policies cover the driver while they are not working for Uber.
+However, once the driver opens the app and is either waiting for a rider, en route to a pickup, or carrying a fare, Uber has insurance policies that can cover accidents.
 (The amount of this coverage varies depending on whether the rider was in the vehicle or the driver was simply en route.)
-Uber carries insurance that covers injuries to riders caused by their drivers’ negligence.
-The amount of coverage varies by state but is at least one million dollars per rider.
+Uber maintains insurance coverage for injuries to riders caused by their drivers’ negligence.
+Coverage amounts are determined by state requirements and can vary significantly across jurisdictions.

 After all, if someone else is at fault, they won’t have to pay.
 Remember that insurance companies are not in the business of protecting your legal right to full and fair compensation for your injuries.
-They are in the business of paying as little as possible on as few claims as possible.
-This is why you need an aggressive personal injury attorney dealing with the insurance companies on your behalf.
+They may investigate your claim closely to raise challenges and disputes.
+This is why you may want to hire a personal injury attorney to deal with the insurance companies on your behalf.

 uber-driver-insurance-coverage-breakdown-injury-lawyers-california-2020

-The law requires all negligent drivers to pay for the damages they cause.
+The law requires all drivers who have been proven to be negligent to pay for the damages they caused.
 These losses can include:

 • Medical bills